aptos-labs/aptos-core/aptos-move/framework/aptos-token-objects/doc/royalty.md

 ## Resource `Royalty`

-The royalty of a token within this collection

-Royalties are optional for a collection.
-Royalty percentage is calculated by (numerator / denominator) * 100%
+The royalty of a token within this collection<br/><br/> Royalties are optional for a collection.
+Royalty percentage is calculated<br/> by (numerator / denominator) &#42; 100%

 <pre><code>&#35;[resource_group_member(&#35;[group &#61; 0x1::object::ObjectGroup])]<br/>struct Royalty has copy, drop, key<br/></code></pre>